serdaroquai/practise/facebook.md

 ### Takeaways
 * Keep PriorityQueue's size limited to k instead of n so that run time is `O(nlogk)` instead of `O(nlogn)`
+* Can use a Queue<> of tokens to pass down to a recursive function in order to track position